dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_play/audio_low_latency_play.md

 - *Audio Filename* path to the audio file.
 - *Duration* in ms or string 'sound'.
 - *Delay* in ms.
-- *Preload file to RAM* file will be preloaded to RAM in the prepare phase.
+- *Preload* file will be preloaded to RAM in the prepare phase.

 2. LICENSE